motomark/terraform_multipass/with_ansible/README.md

 # Using Terraform and Ansible with Multipass
 Create a VM in [Multipass](https://canonical.com/multipass) using Terraform then install Nginx with a Home page using ansible.
-This explains how to configure Ansible and ensure the VM has SSH configured with public key of the Ansible control node for passwordless access to the VM in Multipass.
+This explains how to use 'cloud-init' to ensure the VM has the SSH key of the Ansible control node.
+Terraform will create the VM and the Ansible 'inventory.ini' file.

 ## Running terraform and ansible to create and configure the VM
 ```